Pilot Training Cost Calculator

 Accelerated program (ATP-style)

-- Published all-in program tuition$26,000
+- Published all-in program tuition$29,000

 Fixed package and timeline.
 Best when you can train full-time and cash-flow or finance the full amount up front.

-Estimated savings vs. local school
+vs. a local flight school

-Find an instructor near youHow this calculator works
+How this calculator works

 Numbers are based on national 2026 averages.
 Aircraft rates are wet (fuel included) and vary by region.
 Coastal metros run higher, the Midwest and Southeast run lower.
 Flight schools typically charge a 20 to 35 percent markup on aircraft and instruction relative to direct rentals from flying clubs and independent CFIs.